In our Pipedrive vs Insightly review, we’ll be looking at two great platforms to improve your customer relationship management.

 Features of Insightly

-Opportunities and Projects
+Opportunities and Projects (Project Management)

 The green bar along the top shows the steps taken (or yet to be taken).
 These include prospecting, qualification, analysis, proposal, and negotiation.
 You can set the team member responsible for the opportunity, set the estimated value, and the forecasted close date.